lavanyakarna/bubblegum-atelier/README.md

 Backend runs at http://127.0.0.1:8000

-Frontend
+### Frontend

 Open frontend/index.html directly in your browser.
 Make sure the backend is running first.

-Project Structure
+## Project Structure

 smart-retail-ai/
-├── app/
+- app/
-│ ├── main.py — FastAPI entrypoint, CORS, auth
+  - main.py — FastAPI entrypoint, CORS, auth
-│ ├── routers/ — API route handlers (vision.py, nlp.py, chatbot.py)
+  - routers/ — API route handlers (vision.py, nlp.py, chatbot.py)
-│ ├── services/ — Core logic (cv_service.py, nlp_service.py, chatbot_service.py)
+  - services/ — Core logic (cv_service.py, nlp_service.py, chatbot_service.py)
-│ └── models/ — Trained model files (.h5, .yml, .pkl)
+  - models/ — Trained model files (.h5, .yml, .pkl)
-├── data/ — Training data, logs
+- data/ — Training data, logs
-├── notebooks/ — Model training notebooks
+- notebooks/ — Model training notebooks
-├── frontend/
+- frontend/
-│ └── index.html — UI
+  - index.html — UI
-└── requirements.txt
+- requirements.txt

-Ethical Considerations
+## Ethical Considerations

 This project uses facial recognition, which raises real privacy and consent concerns.
 In a production deployment:

-Customers should explicitly opt in before their face is registered.
+- Customers should explicitly opt in before their face is registered.
-Face data should be stored securely and deleted on request.
+- Face data should be stored securely and deleted on request.
-Recognition accuracy can vary across demographics; results should not be used for any decision with legal or safety consequences without human review.
+- Recognition accuracy can vary across demographics; results should not be used for any decision with legal or safety consequences without human review.
-This project is an academic/portfolio prototype and is not intended for production use without further privacy and fairness auditing.# Smart Retail & Customer Intelligence Platform
+- This project is an academic/portfolio prototype and is not intended for production use without further privacy and fairness auditing.

-Face recognition + product image classification + review sentiment + FAQ chatbot, all served through one FastAPI app.

 ## Quick start